calipho-sib/nextprot-api/web/jmeter/README.md

 * output_dir: the output directory of summary reports testing-function-view.csv

 We also could defined params for connect and response timeouts (actuals are 5" and 30")

+## How to launch jvisualvm from distant machine (and redirect x11 to local machine)

+Let's take the example of uat-web2 (alpha)

+1. Connect with ssh (ssh -X npteam@uat-web2)
+2. Execute jvisualvm from command line
+3. As the GUI opens, you should select the correct jvm
+4. run your jmeter plan and profile nextprot-api web app